syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * null

-Sets either the 12/24 hour time mode on the Scheduler.
+Sets either the 12/24 hour time mode on the Schedule.
 It accepts either of the enum Value ej.Schedule.TimeMode.Hour12 or ej.Schedule.TimeMode.Hour24.

 #### Example

-To set the 24 hour time mode on the Scheduler,
+To set the 24 hour time mode on the Schedule,

 {% highlight html %}